alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 **Lowest Cost optimization**: It excludes an edge if the edge's destination is reachable via a lower cost path **Supernode Avoidance:** It excludes a vertex if its degree would increase the search space complexity over a threshold.
 **Global Heuristic:**  Excludes an edge if the edge's weight causes the path's total weight to exceed a treshold.

+Edge ~ 10 : Highest trust
+Edge ~ -10 : No trust
+Additionally, because original edge_weight went [-10 , 10], it needs to be normalized.
+However there is a challenge with adding up edges so that the longer paths will get a higher total value.
+This will encourage to reward longer paths, when what we want is shorter paths.

+Solution: Frame the scale as a shortest path problem -> We want the highest trust path.
+* Use logarithms, so multiplication becomes addition --> important in probabilities
+* Multiply end result by -1 so that the maximum becomes the minimum

+Interpretation: